opentok/learning-opentok-ios/README.md

         NSLog(@"Frame dropped");
     }

-## Other notes on the app
+### Other notes on the camera video capturer sample app

 The OTVideoCapture protocol includes other required methods, which are implemented by the OTKBasicVideoCapturer class.
 However, this sample does not do anything interesting in these methods, so they are not included in this discussion.

-# Screen sharing (screen-sharing branch)
+## Screen sharing

-To see the code for this sample, switch to the screen-sharing branch.
+To see the code for this sample, switch to the *screen-sharing* branch.
 This branch shows you how to capture the screen (a UIView) using a custom video capturer.

 Before studying this sample, see the video-capturer-basic sample.